SeanOC/south_demo/README.rst

 Talk Video
 ==========

-To see a recording of the talk you can check it out at (FIXME: add talk url here once it's posted).
+To see a recording of the talk you can check it out at http://vimeo.com/6059269.

 Talk Summary
 ============